LyaraVillanova/AresWave/README.md

 - OpenMPI (for parallel processing and compatibility with mpi4py)

-4) Create a working directory and open it in Visual Studio Code In Ubuntu:
+4) Create a working directory and open it in Visual Studio Code.
+In Ubuntu:
 ```
 cd ~
 mkdir areswave_project